sangeethaveluru3/book-review-recommender/README.md

 The image below shows what order the reviews would currently appear (in order of the number of likes) on the right and on the left, the order the reviews should appear if ordered according to user similarity.

-The reviews on the right are more mixed but on the left, top 10 reviewers most similar to our user all rated the book 5 stars.
+The reviews on the right are more mixed but on the left, top 10 reviewers most similar rated it either 4/5 stars.
 Looking at the categories of books previously read by the reviewers, the ones of the right have read a higher % of Sci-Fi Fantasy fiction, which is one of the top read categories of our user and the book category.

 ![](images/reordering_reviews.png)